Random Abstract Simplicial Complexes Reduction: Complexity

 \subsection{Subcritical regime}

 In this subsection, we consider that $\theta=o(\frac{1}{n})$.
-In the subcritical regime for the percolation, the Vietoris-Rips complex mainly consists of disconnected components.
-The size of the largest simplex is small compared to the number of vertices $n$ when the latter tends to infinity.
-Therefore we can focus on $k$-simplices for $k$ asymptotically small compared to $n$.
+In the subcritical regime, the Vietoris-Rips complex is composed of various disconnected components.
+We can see an example of a Vietoris-Rips complex in the subcritical regime in Figure~\ref{fig_subcrit}.

-From the exact expressions we had from \cite{chimean}, we can derive asymptotical expressions for the moments of the number of $(k-1)$-simplices: \begin{lemma} For $k \geq 1$ small compared to $n$, according to Theorem \ref{theorem_chimean},
+Therefore the size of the largest simplex $K$ is expected to be rather small, $n$-simplices do not exist in this regime.
+That is why we focus on the number of $k$-simplices $s_k$ for $k \geq 1$ small compared to $n$, i.e. $k \ll n$.

-\end{lemma} \begin{proof} This is a direct consequence of the subcritical regime hypothesis applied to Equations \ref{chimean_e} and \ref{chimean_var}. \end{proof}
+We are able to derivate approximations from Theorem \ref{theorem_chimean}: \begin{lemma} For $k \geq 1$ and $k \ll n$ in the subcritical regime,

-The size of the largest simplex in this regime has sharp thresholds \cite{muller, penrose_focus}, that means that it grows by steps, but we still need to find the regimes of $\theta$ where we can bind the expectation of the number of $(k-1)$-simplices: \begin{definition} We define for $\eta>0$ and for $k\geq1$:
+\end{lemma} \begin{proof} This is a direct consequence of the subcritical regime hypothesis applied to Equations~\ref{chimean_e} and~\ref{chimean_var}. \end{proof}